Pettrus/face-unlock-linux/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/Pettrus/go-face-unlock/master/mascot.png" width="40%">
 </p>
-Go face unlock is a script created to provide similar functionality as Windows Hello but without a IR emitters to validate you using facial regonition on linux machines.
+Go face unlock is a script created to provide similar functionality as Windows Hello but without a IR emitters to validate you using facial recognition on linux machines.

 It uses [PAM](https://en.wikipedia.org/wiki/Linux_PAM)(Pluggable Authentication Modules) so it works on login screen, sudo and su on the terminal.